Welcome to OpenNebula, the open source Cloud & Edge Computing Platform bringing real freedom to your Enterprise Cloud 🚀

 An OpenNebula Cloud Infrastructure can combine multiple clusters with different configurations and technologies to better meet your needs.
 In general, there are two types of Cluster models that can be used with OpenNebula:

-- Edge Clusters: can be deployed on demand both on-premises and on public cloud and edge providers, with a high degree of integration and automation.
+- Edge Clusters: can be deployed on demand both on-premises and on public cloud and edge providers, with a high degree of integration and automation, to enable seamless hybrid cloud deployments.

 - Customized Clusters: typically these are deployed on-premises to meet specific requirements.

 OpenNebula brings its own Edge Cluster configuration that is based on solid open source storage and networking technologies, and is a much simpler approach than those of customized cloud architectures made of more complex, general-purpose and separate infrastructure components.
-It can be deployed on-demand on virtual or bare-metal resources both on-premises and on your choice of public cloud or edge provider.
+It can be deployed on-demand on virtual or bare-metal resources both on-premises and on your choice of public cloud or edge providerto to enable seamless hybrid cloud deployments.
 Our Edge Clusters are fully supported end-to-end by OpenNebula Systems.
 More info on this approach can be found on our website.

 OpenNebula is certified to work on top of multiple combinations of hypervisors, storage and networking technologies.
 In this model you need to install and configure the underlying cloud infrastructure software components first and then install OpenNebula to build the cloud.
 The clusters can be deployed on-premises or on your choice of bare-metal cloud or hosting provider.
 While we support OpenNebula and can troubleshoot the cloud infrastructure as a whole, please be aware that you might need to seek commercial support from third-party vendors for the rest of components in your cloud stack.
 If you are interested in designing and deploying an OpenNebula cloud on top of VMware vCenter, please refer to our VMWare Cloud Reference Architecture.
 If you are interested in an OpenNebula cloud fully based on open-source platforms and technologies, please refer to our Open Cloud Reference Architecture.